ansible-collections/amazon.aws/docs/docsite/rst/guide_aws.rst

       tasks:

-        - name: Provision a set of instances
+        - name: Provision an EC2 instance with a public IP address amazon.aws.ec2_instance:
-          ec2:
+            name: Demo
-             key_name: my_key
+            key_name: "example-ssh-key"
-             group: test
+            vpc_subnet_id: subnet-5ca1ab1e
-             instance_type: t2.micro
+            instance_type: c5.large
-             image: "{{ ami_id }}"
+            security_group: default
+            network:
-             wait: true
+              assign_public_ip: true
-             exact_count: 5
-             count_tag:
-                Name: Demo
-             instance_tags:
-                Name: Demo
+            image_id: ami-123456
+            tags:
+              Environment: Testing
-          register: ec2
+          register: result

-The data about what instances are created is being saved by the "register" keyword in the variable named "ec2".
+The data about the instance that has been created is being saved by the "register" keyword in the variable named "result".

 From this, we'll use the add_host module to dynamically create a host group consisting of these new instances.
 This facilitates performing configuration actions on the hosts immediately in a subsequent task.::